marmakoide/inside-3d-mesh/README.md

 code for special case handling.

 The Generalized Winding Number is naturally parallel, it is the same computation repeated for each triangle and each point to test.
-This make the approach a natural for a vectorized, multi-core implementation or a GPU implementation.
+This make this approach a natural fit for a vectorized, multi-core implementation or a GPU implementation.

 ## Authors